LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 1. Choose [Db2](https://cloud.ibm.com/catalog/services/db2).

-1. Select the Pricing Plan:
+1. Select the Pricing Plan
-    - The IBM FHIR Server recommends the *Standard* plan for a production workload, development and experiments.
+    - The IBM FHIR Server does not support using the *Lite* plan.

 1. Create `Create`